stefanocaronia/wallyti/README.md

 	}
 ```

-The html is very simple (class myBox is not needed for the plugin to work)
+The html is very simple (class "myBox" is not needed for the plugin to work)

 ```html
 <div id="container" wallyti-block-margin="10">